ScottHarrisonDev/solar-system/app/README.md

 # Solar System App

-This is an React app which displays some information about the planets (and star) in our Solar System.
+This is a React app which displays some information about the planets (and star) in our Solar System.

 ## Install
 1. Clone the Git repository.